AbuJabal-Hussein/Loop-Invariant-Synthesizer/README.md

 # Timeout Option
 It is possible to provide a timeout for each input python program run, by adding "--time-out" (or '-t' for short).
-This option can be added regardless of run mode, meaning it can be added
+This option can be added regardless of run mode, meaning it can be added whether it is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MTE3MDAxMCwxNDg4OTczOTA3LC0xMT
+eyJoaXN0b3J5IjpbMjA5NTg3NzA2NiwxNDg4OTczOTA3LC0xMT
 I3NjEzNjk4LC0xMTc5NjUxNzgsLTE1NDg2MDU4NjRdfQ==
 -->